InitiativeVoidPtr/oc18_heartbeat-docs/README.md

 The key is **music**. - *But how?* -> See next chapter

 ## What it does
+A full stack implementation of an ECG monitor, beginning by the analog signals captured from your skin and ending in a remote web monitor visualizing and audibly multiple connected ECGs.

 Heartbeat connects to one or more IoT devices recording an electrocardiogram to get health data from the users.
 The health data is visualized in a web application.